iExecBlockchainComputing/iexec-tutorials/CloudCoinAnalysis/README.md

 ## Deploy the application

-The application can process all datasets created as above
+The application can process all datasets created above

 The application is available at https://cloud.docker.com/u/iexechub/repository/docker/iexechub/cloudcoin/general